Luas: Other projects

 Following the introduction of Luas in Dublin, there is support to bring trams to other Irish cities.
 During the 2007 election campaign, Fianna Fáil and the Green Party both announced plans for tram systems in Cork, Limerick, Galway, Waterford and Bray.
 The 2007 Programme for Government between these two parties and the Progressive Democrats included feasibility studies on these projects within the first two years of the government.
 Cork and Limerick were expected to complete their studies by "mid 2009".
 As a result of the financial crisis beginning in 2008, a moratorium was placed on future capital projects; as such, no feasibility studies have been completed as of 2017.

-In 2018 a revived campaign for a Galway LUAS or "GLUAS" was launched receiving support Independent TD Catherine Connolly.
+In 2018 a revived campaign for a Galway LUAS or "GLUAS" was launched, receiving support from Independent TD and future President Catherine Connolly.
 The campaign claims a 21 km very light rail line with trains every five minutes could be installed for as little as €200 million, and make a major contribution to reducing Galway's traffic.
 The denial of planning permission for the Galway's second ring-road in 2022 is likely to add pressure to solve the area's traffic problems.

 In May 2019, plans were revealed for a Luas-style system in Cork.
 The system would consist of a 17 km long line with 25 stops from Ballincollig to Mahon Point.
 The project was re-announced in April 2025.